Get insider access

 8.5 Neutral Sound

-The Sennheiser HD 490 PRO are impressive for neutral sound.
+The Sennheiser HD 490 PRO are excellent for neutral sound.
 With their 'Producing' pads, they boast an impressive bass extension for open-back headphones, with only a small amount of low-bass roll-off, so basslines and kicks have plenty of punch and slam.
 Their mids and highs are also quite balanced, though they lack detail in the upper-mid.
 Their somewhat inconsistent treble response can render sibilants both dull and piercing, depending on their tonality.
 However, they excel at delivering audio consistently, even if you have thick hair or wear glasses.
 Their decent passive soundstage performance adds depth and openness to their sound, though it's not quite on par with higher-end audiophile headphones.
 Overall, factoring in the added versatility of their swappable pad design, they're a great studio Swiss army knife.

 Pros